The Weather at Durham, North East England

 This is a continuation of the UK Snowfall History catalog developed by an old Italian guy called Leo Bonacina.
 It shows UK snowfall by year and I add to it (because little old Leo is long dead) with information from other sources.

 It doesn’t just show Durham snow or north east snow.
 They are referenced in the UK snowfall statistics.
-As I say, for my sins against the human race I have continued the UK snowfall history series at Durham Weather.
+I have continued the UK snowfall history series at Durham Weather.
 It has been extended to the present day.
 I try to summarise each winter snowfall in the same Leo Bonacina way.

 See the UK snowfall statistics in the Bonacina/O’Hara UK Snowfall History page here.